hollerith47/hollerith47/README.md

 You will be able to see all my projects as soon as possible I can.

 - 🌍  I'm based in Rostov, Russia
-- 👑  I'm a CEO of [H Tech](https://htech-cloud.com) a web hosting server comoany
+- 👑  I'm a CEO of [H Tech](https://htech-cloud.com) a web hosting server company
 - 🖥️  See my portfolio at [My website](https://ceo.htech-cloud.com)
 - ✉️  You can contact me at [makiese@yandex.com](mailto:makiese@yandex.com)
 - 🚀  I'm currently working on [My blog](https://notyet)